What is Glycemic Index and Glycemic Load for Blood Sugar Management

 Prohance D for Effective Management of Diabetes

-If you’re looking to manage your blood sugar levels, especially if you have diabetes, then Prohance D is what you’ve been looking for.
+If you’re looking to manage your blood sugar levels, especially if you have diabetes, then Prohance D – protein powder for diabetics is what you’ve been looking for.
 Prohance D is full of slow-releasing carbohydrate – Isomaltulose that gets absorbed by the body slowly to prevent the rise of postprandial hyperglycemia (PPHG).
 Additionally, the fibres in Prohance D create a layer in the stomach to prevent absorption of cholesterol and help with weight loss.
 Crafted using evidence-based scientific formula, Prohance D can help you effectively manage your diabetes.

 Enhancing lives of people with diabetes through nutrition.